Alabama (band): 1969–1979: Formation and early years

 Alabama was formed by guitarists Randy Owen and Jeff Cook, and bassist Teddy Gentry, three cousins born and raised near Fort Payne, Alabama, an area with strong country music roots.
 Owen and Gentry grew up on separate cotton farms on Lookout Mountain (a plateau that stretches across northeastern Alabama, through northwest Georgia and into Tennessee), learning guitar together and singing in church before the age of six.
 Gentry and Owen played in numerous groups during the 1960s, ranging from pop to bluegrass.
 Cook joined the band in 1969 forming the group Young Country, which first jammed together around Christmas.
-Cook also played in numerous other bands and was a rock and roll disk jockey.
+Cook also played in numerous other bands and was a rock and roll disc jockey.
 The three cousins all shared vocal duties, with another cousin, drummer Jackie Owen, completing the group's first lineup.
 The band's first performance was at a high school talent contest (playing a Merle Haggard song), for which they won first prize and tickets to the Grand Ole Opry.
 Despite this, all were too busy with prior commitments to pursue music: Owen still in high school, Cook working for Western Electric, and Gentry laying carpets full-time.
 The band grew further inactive when Cook and Owen went to college.

 The group became a professional band in 1972, adding drummer Bennett Vartanian and changing their name to Wildcountry.
 During this time, the group accepted a position playing at the now-defunct Canyon Land theme park near Fort Payne.
 The park would bring in established stars, such as Jerry Wallace, Bobby Bare, and Narvel Felts, and the band would back them, afterwards performing a one-hour dance set.
 After a while, with opportunities for the band slow to materialize, a discouraged Cook took a government job in Anniston, Alabama.
 Owen was studying English at Jacksonville State University, and Cook had an electronics job.
 The trio shared a $56-a-month apartment in Anniston, and worked to keep the band afloat with night and weekend gigs.
 The group decided to become professional musicians in 1973, and began performing at bars throughout the Southeast.
 In March, the band relocated to Myrtle Beach, South Carolina, performing six nights a week at a club named The Bowery for tips.
 They made their best money performing cover songs of Lynyrd Skynyrd and Merle Haggard.
 The group could not secure a record contract and began to self-finance recordings.
 The group borrowed $4,000 from a Fort Payne bank to record and release their own albums to sell at shows.
 Vartanian dropped out of the group, and following a rotation of four more drummers, they settled on Rick Scott in 1974.